Walls of Dubrovnik: Sokol Fortress

 Due to its strategic importance, the Republic of Ragusa constantly invested in the maintenance of the fortress, which contained a cistern, a powder storage, wine and food cellars, sentry-boxes, military barracks, and sanctuary buildings to accommodate refugees from nearby villages in the event of war.

 Imperial Fortress

 The Fortress is placed at the top of the mountain Srđ, just above the city of Dubrovnik.
-It was built in 1806 by Marshal Marmont, called the Imperial, in honor of emperor Napoleon.
+It was built during the time of the Illyrian Provinces in 1806 by Marshal Marmont, called the Imperial, in honor of emperor Napoleon.
 The fortress was strategically important to defend the northern side of the city.

 Prevlaka Fortress

 This fortress is placed at Ponta Oštro, at the very end of Prevlaka peninsula.
-It was built in the mid-19th century, between 1856 and 1862, as part of the fortification system of the Bay of Kotor at the time of the Austrian Empire.
+It was built in the mid-19th century, between 1856 and 1862, as part of the fortification system of the Bay of Kotor at the time of the Austrian Empire's Kingdom of Dalmatia.
 By its monumentality and unique structure, it presents an exceptional example of military architecture of its time.
 Today, the fortress is out of use and badly damaged by various destructions during history.